 Our company’s Global Employee Health professionals are clinically trained and dedicated to supporting efficient and effective quality health care for employees who become injured or ill as a result of their work.
 They advise on and coordinate health care with providers or agencies to ensure a smooth treatment-and-recovery process, while complying with both company and applicable regulatory record-keeping requirements.

 We offer access to on-site fitness centers at several large U.S. facilities, as well as at other company facilities around the world.
-In 2015, we opened new fitness centers in Beijing and Shanghai and announced the opening of the new fitness center in our corporate headquarters.
+In countries where on-site fitness centers are not available, membership fee reimbursement or discounts are provided in accordance with local market practice.

 What we eat and drink affects our daily physical and mental well-being and our longer-term health and resilience.
 To contribute to a healthy work culture, we work with our on-site food vendor at most of our U.S. facilities to increase the availability and visibility of healthy food choices and to raise awareness of proper nutrition.
 Employees also receive discounts for healthy food purchases.
 In addition, many of our sites around the globe have cafeterias that offer healthy food options and nutrition education.
 Our food vendor is an integral partner of our LIVE IT team, and we jointly sponsor healthy eating events that correspond with the National Health Calendar.

-We partner with Health Advocate in the U.S. to help employees and their families navigate the complicated health care and health insurance system.
+Within the United States, we partner with a health advocacy company to help employees and their families navigate the complicated health care and health insurance system.
 Health Advocate is designed to make employees’ lives easier by saving hours of effort, with activities such as:

 - Helping to resolve complicated medical and dental insurance claims